-- they are registered on a school role; however, the pupil may be recorded on the attendance certificate as having unauthorised non-attendance. - they are receiving a full time, effective elective home education (EHE) - attending an alternative educational provision, such as a pupil referral unit (PRU)

-If you have a safeguarding concern regarding a child email at customer.first@suffolk.gov.uk.
+- They are registered on a school roll; however, the pupil may be recorded on the attendance certificate as having unauthorised non-attendance. - They are receiving a full-time, effective elective home education (EHE) - They are attending an alternative educational provision, such as a pupil referral unit (PRU) - If you have a safeguarding concern regarding a child, email the safeguarding team at your child's Borough.